GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (208).md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of projectiles by 1 or grant one of the attacks a +1 bonus for the purpose of determining a critical hit.

 **Critical Failure**: You fail to properly form they projectiles, resulting in a small explosin which only harms you, inflictng a thrown blade attack against you with bonus to the attack equal to the spell's tier.

+#### Flee

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Range**: 5 yards

+**Effect**: You force a creature you can perceive to be overcome with fear.
+It must succeed a [Will] save with a DV equal to the spellcheck result or become filled with fear to such an extant that it must use its movement phases to move as far away from you as possible.
+It must do so for a number of rounds equal to their points of fsilure.

+If the spellcheck is a critical success, it applies an additional fear based effect against any creature that has a critical failure on its save.
+That creature must sprint away so long as it does not cause it to be fatigued as a result.

+**At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may either increase the range by 2 years or affect an additional creature.

+**Critical Failure**: You instead incur spell sickness equal to half of the spell tier plus one.

 #### Flowany